la2050/archive/_projects/2015/play-for-life-in-south-la.md

   community organizations by collaboration.
 For example, all partner organizations in the South Central Sports League will benefit as APCH staff currently administer the league.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We project an expected cost of $458,171.04.
-Additional costs will be covered by program specific and general operating funds.

-   APCH is in good fiscal health, including a 2-month Board-mandated operating reserve and an endowment, and maintains a strong cash flow, allowing us to accommodate any additional costs or unforeseen expenses.
-Each year we design and implement a strategic fundraising plan to ensure that all programmatic and organizational operations are sustained.
-Strategies for sustainability include growing the Board of Directors; executing a Capital Campaign to improve and expand our space; developing multi-year organizational budget projections; developing and executing a comprehensive Annual Giving plan; and developing and launching a communications strategy that supports our goals.

-   When and if program-specific funds present a shortfall, APCH is able to draw from general operating funds raised through three annual fundraisers: our Gala for the Children; the GirlPower Awards Luncheon; and Stars & Strikes.
-We can also acquire additional unrestricted funds through our Annual Appeals and Newsletter, as well as from foundation, corporations, and major individual donors.

-   APCH’s strength in raising unrestricted funds in no way indicate a lack of need, rather it speaks to the growth of the agency as a whole, and the commitment to providing continually evolving services in areas that are traditionally harder to fund with restricted donations.
-Our budget and operation have grown over the past five years in direct response to the increasing demand for APCH’s programs and services.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Personnel- $300,894.13
-   Benefits- $22,272.41
-   Maintenance- $2,000.00
-   Meals- $1,300.00
-   Workshops & Trainings- $900.00
-   Food- $46,550.00
-   Independent Contractors- $2,200.00
-   Program Special Events- $4,772.50
-   Supplies & Materials- $12,188.00
-   Mileage- $700.00
-   Uniforms- $3,500.00
-   Sports League Fees/Official fees- $10,000.00
-   Printing & Copying- $660
-   Field Trips- $30,841.00
-   Postage & Shipping- $370.00
-   Parking- $150.00
-   Mileage- $350.00
-   Community Events/Giveaways- $17,373.00
-   Parent engagement classes/workshops/activities- $1150

-   TOTAL- $458,171.04

-   Note: Field Trips item includes summer camps, trips, college tours and all associated costs.
-Supplies include annual sports inventory (balls, goals, etc.), games, laundry detergent, mouth guards, meal service items, gloves, hair nets, dishwasher detergent, garden tools supplies (soil, etc.), and more.
 How do you plan to scale the success of your proposal?: >- To expand our services and meet increasing community demand, we are currently undertaking a capital expansion plan to build a Teen Center and Gallery and